 What are MDF Boards?

-MDF Boards are made from wood fibers, which are bonded together using a synthetic resin.
+MDF Boards are made from wood fibres bonded together using a synthetic resin.
 These boards are then compressed to a uniform thickness.

 This gives them a durable finish and consistent durability.
 The boards can easily be cut and shaped to your specifications.

-MDF boards are made from a special adhesive that can cause irritation to the skin, eyes, and nose.
+MDF boards are made from a unique adhesive that can irritate the skin, eyes, and nose.
 It also doesn’t hold screws very well and lacks wood grain.

-Plus, these boards contain VOCs, and they’re also considered dangerous for your health.
-It doesn’t matter if you’re buying them for your home or business, it’s vital to understand what they are.
+Plus, these boards contain VOCs and are considered dangerous for your health.
+It doesn’t matter if you’re buying them for your home or business; it’s vital to understand what they are.

-If you’re a DIY-er, you may be wondering how to paint or stain MDF boards.
+If you’re a DIY-er, you may wonder how to paint or stain MDF boards.
 While some people may consider sanding them to improve the appearance of their flat-pack units, the truth is that MDF can be damaged with the wrong approach.

 Unlike solid wood, the external surface of MDF is the same as the core.
-If you sand the MDF, you’ll expose the fiber-waxed core, which will damage the integrity of the board.
+If you sand the MDF, you’ll expose the fibre-waxed heart, damaging the integrity of the board.
 In this case, you’ll have to be very careful while sanding, as this could compromise the overall strength of the board.

 Main Differences Between Plywood and MDF Boards

-- In plywood, you can see wood grains or knots.
-MDF boards are made up of small wood fibers, the knots or wood rains are not visible.
+1. In plywood, you can see wood grains or knots.
+MDF boards are made up of tiny wood fibres, the knots or wood rains are invisible.

-- Plywood does not soak water while MDF soaks liquids and swells.
+5. Plywood does not soak water, while MDF soaks liquids and swells.